DiffSight

 Security & privacy

-Your code never leaves your control.
+Your code never leaves your machine.

 • OS-native secret storage.

-OAuth tokens, PATs, and LLM API keys are encrypted at rest using the OS keystore (Keychain on macOS, DPAPI on Windows, libsecret on Linux) via Electron safeStorage.
+OAuth tokens, PATs, and LLM API keys are encrypted at rest using the macOS Keychain via Electron safeStorage.
 Never plaintext, never logged.

 • Local SQLite, local index.